at1603/Medbuddy/README.md

 ## How to run

-1. Clone this repository in your local storge:
+1. Clone this repository in your local storage:

 ```
 git clone https://github.com/Pro-Abhinav/MedBuddy.git